 A single EEG signal is composed of brainwave responses on 10 visual stimuli.
 Since each participant experimented on 4 series of the task with 50 target stimuli each, there is a total of 20 EEG samples per person per channel (O1 and O2).
 Moreover, the performance of each channel is investigated, separately.
 Thus, with 10 subjects, there is a total of 200 EEG distributions for O1 and 200 EEG distributions for O2.
 Then, the dissimilarity computation is conducted on EEG distributions of O1 and O2, separately.
 In other words, one feature distribution from O1 of one subject is selected as a target data, and the rest distributions are considered as a training set.
 Then, the distance between each target and training pair is computed via Mallows distance.
 This process repeats for every other 199 distribution.
-Then, calculated distances undergo the SVM classification with 10-fold crossvalidation.
-This procedure repeats for O2 EEG distributions.
+Then, calculated distances undergo the SVM classification with 10-fold cross-validation.
+This procedure is then repeated for the O2 EEG distributions.

 Further, the performance of Mallows distance is compared with the performance of other distances, such as dynamic time warping (DTW) and Euclidean distance (ED).
-Definition of dynamic time warping for clustering EEG waveform is described in [18], and the definition for Euclidean distance on the signals is found in [17].
+Definition of dynamic time warping for clustering EEG waveform is described in(Huang and Jansen, 1985), and the definition for Euclidean distance on the signals is found in(Helen and Virtanen, 2007).

-B. Evaluation Results
+4.3 Evaluation Results